bibhash112/PRT/faq.md

 ### <a id="17"> </a> After snapshot creation, Start Deployment button was not available.

--   Please contact you application admin and subscribe for Application admin AD group from [Adam](http://adam.cisco.com) page.
+-   Please contact you application admin and subscribe for Application admin AD group from <a href="http://adam.cisco.com/" target="_blank">ADAM</a> page.

 ### <a id="18"> </a> Deployment successful in uDeploy, but latest war file is not updated to tomcat Dev/Stage/Prod server